RanjitPatil/Malicious-Document-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/43460691/210046149-f27fbb3c-074b-41bc-85e2-bea1389f0308.png)

-- We know that from ViperMonkey output this file creating files in users Tmp directory, Same you can check in above output as well.
+- We know that from ViperMonkey output this file creating files in users Tmp directory, Same you can check in above loffice output as well.

 - This word file created below three script files in users temp directory and executing from there.